JohnMLilley/Clean-Repo/readme.md

  5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The codebook list all the columns in the tidy dataset.
+The codebook lists all the columns in the tidy dataset.
 All the value columns are means of the original data for the Subject and Activity on each row.